Simplicity is the Key to Educating Children

 Stress, depression, and difficulties concentrating are only a few of the obstacles that are becoming more prevalent in younger children.

-Surely you’ve heard a child say they don’t have time, they’re involved in 3 extracurricular activities and several other things that only “limit” their childhood.
+Surely, you’ve heard a child say they don’t have time, they’re involved in three extracurricular activities and several other things that only “limit” their childhood.

-Childhood is a time to be lived and enjoyed, just like many other times in life.
+Childhood is a time to be experienced and enjoyed, just like many other times in life.
 Childhood is also very important because this is when the majority of their psychological development takes place.

-If they become overwhelmed and start to develop symptoms of stress and depression, they could develop psychological or behavioral disorders in the not-so-distant future.
+If they become overwhelmed and start to develop symptoms of stress and depression, then something is going wrong.
+Plus, they could develop psychological or behavioral disorders in the not-so-distant future.

 Children today are “safe.”
 Their only worries consist of fights with their parents, going to school, and dealing with the list of activities that they’re signed up for.

-All this causes children to grow up quickly, going through their different stages without enjoying it.
-They don’t live their childhood the way they should, which could cause them serious problems that are difficult to solve later on.
+All this causes children to grow up quickly by going through their different stages without enjoying it.
+They don’t experience their childhood the way they should, which could cause them serious problems that are difficult to solve later on.

-To summarize, you could say that this excess is based on 4 fundamental things that cause all these problems when educating children:
+To summarize, you could say that this excess is based on four fundamental things that cause all these problems when educating children:

 - Too many belongings: Our grandparents had hardly anything more than clothing, and with any luck, a toy.
 But now children have everything, which stops children from valuing things the way they should.

 - Too much information: The fact that they are involved in more than one extracurricular activity that occupies a significant amount of time.
-They need to focus on their basic classes and then, perform well in other complementary classes.
 All this information leaves children saturated and unable to process information correctly.

-Childhood can only be lived once.
+Childhood can only be experienced once.
 It’s a time to enjoy, to build friendships, and grow, but much less aggressively in future generations.